keshavatgithub/Flaks-implementation-of-text-classification/README.md

 # Flaks-implementation-of-text-classification
 This repository trains and saves a NB classifier and a RNN and adds them to production using flask
 # Steps to run the code
-the names of the files in the files for loading,pickling and saving should be changed to the paths of the locations on your system.

-run the model.py
+Run the model.py

-run build_model.py
+Run build_model.py

+After this you will see the pickle(.pkl) files of classifier and vectorizer.

-run fitara_using_rnn.py
+Run fitara_using_rnn.py

-run rapp.py
+After this you will see the pickle of tokenizer and .h5 file of the rnn classifier.

+open api.py and uncomment the following code snippet
+'''
+conn = sqlite3.connect('database.db')
+conn.execute('CREATE TABLE fitara (Input TEXT, Prediction TEXT)') conn.close()
+'''

+Run api.py and once the table is craeted,comment the above code snippet again

-the above file will create a link for you,open that link
+Run api.py,it will create a link for you,open that link

-enter some text
+Enter some text

-click one of the submit button
+Choose on of the options and click predict